 to a linear system

-with $A$ a Hurwitz matrix.
-This step relies on solving the KKL PDE
+with $A$ Hurwitz, in which the output $y$ is viewed as an available signal.
+This step relies on solving the PDE

-It is a quite general framework since it allows a nonlinear output injection $h(x,t)$ appear in the transformed $z$-coordinate.
-The associated PDE \eqref{pde:kklo} is always solvable with a forward complete assumption, and when applying KKL observer, the main task is to guarantee the coordinate change $x\mapsto z= T(x,t)$ is injective, thus with an inverse mapping.
-It was shown that, the general notion---\emph{backward distinguishability}---is enough to guarantee the injectivity \cite{ANDPRA,BER}.
-Some remarks about the relation between the Koopman method and KKL observer are in order. \begin{itemize} \item[1)] In the proof of the converse results in Section \ref{sec4}, we parameterise the coordinate change $\phi: x\mapsto z$ into two parts, {\em i.e.}, $\phi(x) = x +T(x)$, and then we obtain \eqref{pde:kkl} for autonomous systems and \eqref{pde3} for time-varying systems.
-They exactly coincides with the PDE involved in KKL observers for the auxiliary system
+It is a quite general framework since it allows a nonlinear output injection $h(x,t)$ to appear in the transformed $z$-coordinate.
+The associated PDE \eqref{pde:kklo} is always solvable under some mild technical assumptions, and when applying KKL observer, the main task is to guarantee the coordinate change $x\mapsto z= T(x,t)$ injective, thus admitting an inverse mapping.
+It has been shown that, the general notion -- \emph{backward distinguishability} -- is sufficient to guarantee the injectivity \cite{ANDPRA,BER}.
+Some remarks about the relation between the Koopman method and KKL observers are in order. \begin{itemize} \item[1)] In the proof of the converse results in Sections \ref{sec4}, we parameterize the coordinate change $\phi: (x,t)\mapsto z$ into two parts, {\em i.e.}, $\phi(x,t) = x +T(x,t)$, and then we obtain \eqref{pde:kkl} for autonomous systems and \eqref{pde3} for time-varying systems.
+It exactly coincides with the PDE involved in KKL observers for the auxiliary system

 with $H(\cdot)$ the high-order remainder terms defined in Section \ref{sec4}.
-Using the constructive solution, we get a feasible solution to the PDE in the Koopman methods for contracting nonlinear systems. \item[2)] The main difference, between the Koopman method and KKL observer, relies on how to guarantee the injectivity.
+Using the constructive solution in KKL observers, we get a feasible solution to the PDE in the Koopman methods for nonlinear contracting systems. \item[2)] The main difference, between the Koopman method and KKL observers, relies on how to guarantee the injectivity.
 For the latter, we need to show the injectivity of $T(x,t)$ by exploiting the backward distinguishability of the given system.
-However, for the Koopman method, we need to show the injectivity of $\phi(x,t) = x + T(x,t)$ rather than $T(x,t)$.
-The success of which is to utilise its ``identity part''.
+However, for the Koopman method, we need to show the injectivity of $\phi(x,t) = x + T(x,t)$ rather than $T(x,t)$ itself.
+Our key idea is to utilize its ``identity part''.